-People like Marshall Crenshaw, Grammy-winning producer Steve Jordan, and Billy Joel’s drummer Liberty DeVitto.
+People like new wave icon Marshall Crenshaw, Grammy-winning producer Steve Jordan, and 150 million album selling drummer Liberty DeVitto.
 They’ve all shared a studio or a stage with the New York singer-songwriter in recent years.
-Ask why, and they’d say Michael’s a musician’s musician—the kind of guy obsessed with vintage gear, recording live off the floor, etc. Or that he writes such amazing songs.
+Ask why, and they’d say Michael’s a musician’s musician—the kind of guy obsessed with vintage gear, recording live off the floor, etc. But mainly, its because he writes such amazing songs.

 “I’m not a super contemporary, trend-chasing artist,” says Sackler-Berner.
 “I’m the guy who wonders why million dollar gear is being heard on $1.99 earbuds.
 It’s a drag: Nobody has a hi-fi system and I’m here making hi-fi records.”

 He says it all with a good-natured laugh.